Home >

 post

-Trotsky first applied the term 'national socialism' to Stalin's program of industrial autarky in 1930. --Michael Weiss, Stepson of the time, The New Criterion, March 2007, p.
-35
+first applied the term 'national socialism' to Stalin's program of industrial autarky in 1930. --Michael Weiss

 Trotsky's failure as a leader came from his neglect, or more probably his inability, to create a machine of able and loyal lieutenants. --Eric Hoffer